All-In-For-Sport/aifs-site/README.md

 ## Post Categories

-- derived from categories attached to posts
+The categories posts on the `/updates` page can be filtered by are derived from the category and categoryPlural fields attached to each post.

-- seperate index pages for each category generated
+For each unique category found an individual index page is generated nested under `/updates` and the category is added to the filter navigation bar.

 ## Featured Posts